Could You Just DIY?

 Choosing to work with an advisor isn’t a knock on your competence.

-At some point, having someone whose sole job is to think holistically about your financial decisions across investments, taxes, timing and risk becomes less about whether or not you can DIY and more about quality control.
+At some point, having someone whose sole job is to think holistically about your financial decisions across investments, taxes, timing and risk becomes less about capability and more about discipline.
+It’s the difference between knowing what to do and actually doing it when it’s hardest.

 This article is for general informational purposes and may not apply to every individual situation.
 If this is a question you’re actively considering, a personalized conversation can often bring clarity.